-I had such a busy schedule, but when I realized that the sky was clear and it was sunny, I squeezed in a trip to Mount Rigi.
+I had such a busy schedule, but when I realized that the sky was clear and sunny, I squeezed in a trip to Mount Rigi.
 And, man, was that amazing!

 Mount Rigi is actually one of the best spots to enjoy the sunset.
 The colorful sunset against the white snow… it was drop-dead gorgeous!

 Reminder to myself: Add it to my Switzerland in the winter guide because it was just impressive (check out that winter guide here).